 That bad habit added nothing to my life.
 The shock value of swearing expired years ago.
 It only denigrated my message.
 You’ll likely find the same for your bad habits.

 It’s possible to almost eliminate a bad habit in just 10 days.
-But to be sure, let’s extend the challenge a little longer.
-And so I invite you to join the EarlyToRise.com 6-week “Bad Habit Transformation Contest”, starting today, November 1st.
-Because as Dan Kennedy says, “You could just as easily change your life today as any other day.
+As Dan Kennedy says, “You could just as easily change your life today as any other day.
 You don’t need to wait for January first.”
-Let’s see what we can get done before New Years, rather than waiting until after.
+Let’s see what you can change in the next 6 weeks.